ramaven/tp/docs/UserGuide.md

 For all find functions, the Keyword is case-insensitive for convenience (“dia” will match diabetic patients even if the user stored the patient's condition as “Diabetes”)

+The keywords entered will be separated by spaces and each word will be checked against the specified field to see if there is a match.
+A match, in this context, is defined by when the specified field contains a word from the keywords, as a substring.

 The constraints of the field are not checked with the user input.
 For example, if the user enters
 ```find t/doctor p/hello```, GoMedic will not throw an error saying that phone number must be
 8 digits only.
 GoMedic will simply display that there are no matching entries where the phone number